 My Top 5 Benefits of Why You Should Try Power Yoga

-In addition to being a great full body workout, power yoga also has some of its own benefits for mental health.
+In addition to being a great yoga workout, it also has some of its own benefits for mental health.
 Here are a few of those special benefits, according to Yoga Teacher Training…

 1) It reduces stress